time2fishman/react-groceries/README.md

 # React Groceries

-Build an app that let's you make a list of groceries to buy.
+Build an app that let's you track a list of groceries to buy.

 <img src="https://i.imgur.com/N20tCbL.png" />